matchasaur/chess-game-mirrored/README.md

 -   What problem you anticipate encountering when implementing your project that you will solve using the design pattern?

     - **We expect that some of our individual pieces will have issues regarding the rules of their movement, i.e. the pawn moves forward and can only move diagonally to take a piece.
-By making by building the piece as an independent object we may be able to see if it absolutely obeys these rules or if it breaks under specific circumstances**
+By making by building the piece as an independent object we may be able to see if it absolutely obeys these rules or if it breaks under specific circumstances.**

 -   Why the chosen design pattern will lead to a good solution to that problem?

     -  **Builder will allow us to make test specifics of our code in certain stages that we want or will be critical to the overall project.
 This way we will be able to tell if our code can execute up to this point, or if it breaks, and if it is an individual piece causing it.**

  <br />